 This is a sturdy paperback book, however it is somewhat awkward for leaving open as you follow the instructions.
 A spiral bound paperback that would lay flat would have been delightful.
 The local library may have a copy to peruse before deciding to purchase.
 It is a useful addition to any sewers library if you like to make fabric flowers.

-Disclosure statement: This review copy was provided to me by Krause Publications.
-I received no other compensation from the publisher or book author and this review contains my honest opinions about the book.
+Disclosure statement: This book was purchased by me, using my own funds, in 2009.
+I received no other compensation from the publisher or book author and this review contains my sincere opinions about the book.

 Sew happy, sew inspired.